k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 ### Assumptions

-This plugin does not bind or unbind any driver to any device whether it's PFs or VFs.
-It also doesn't create virtual functions either.
-Usually, the virtual functions are created at boot time when kernel module for the device is loaded.
-Same with SFs.
-Required device drivers could be loaded on system boot-up time by allow-listing/deny-listing the right modules.
-But plugin needs to be aware of the driver type of the resources (i.e. devices) that it is registering as K8s extended resource so that it's able to create appropriate Device Specs for the requested resource.
+By default, this plugin does not bind or unbind any driver to any device whether it's PFs or VFs.
+The only exception is the explicitly configured [`driverRecovery`](#driver-recovery) behavior for `netDevice` VFs left on `vfio-pci`.
+The plugin does not create virtual functions.
+Usually, the virtual functions are created at boot time when the kernel module for the device is loaded.
+The same applies to SFs.
+Required device drivers can be loaded during system boot by allow-listing or deny-listing the appropriate modules.
+The plugin needs to know the driver type of the resources it registers as Kubernetes extended resources so that it can create the appropriate Device Specs for the requested resource.

 For example, if the driver type is uio (i.e. igb_uio.ko) then there are specific device files to add in Device Spec.
 For vfio-pci, device files are different.
 And if it is Linux kernel network driver then there is no device file to be added.